torchlight-api/torchlight-jigsaw/README.md

 A [Torchlight](https://torchlight.dev) syntax highlighting extension for the static site builder [Jigsaw](https://jigsaw.tighten.co/).

-Torchlight is a VS Code compatible syntax highlighter that requires no JavaScript, supports every language, every VS Code theme, line highlighting, git diffing, and more.
+Torchlight is a VS Code-compatible syntax highlighter that requires no JavaScript, supports every language, every VS Code theme, line highlighting, git diffing, and more.

 ## Installation